Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

   Enter the period in days for which the image can be downloaded by the link.
 If the field is left empty, the link will be valid for an unlimited period of time.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Is the image downloadable only once?*
-  Activate the toggle to allow only a single download of the image.
+  Enable the toggle to allow only a single download of the image.
 After that, the link will be invalid.
-Deactivate the toggle to allow an unlimited number of downloads.
+Disable the toggle to allow an unlimited number of downloads.